devops329/devops/instruction/grafanaK6/grafanaK6.md

    1. write a JavaScript testing script in the Grafana Cloud K6 **Script Editor**
    1. or use the Grafana Cloud K6 **Test Builder**.

-   Using the Test Builder is the fastest way to get up an running and so we will use that.
+   Using the Test Builder is the fastest way to get up and running and so we will use that.

 1. Press the `Start Building` button.
 1. This will display the **Test Builder** interface.